Pay for Success

 Pay for Success: Rhode Island

-The Rhode Island Coalition for the Homeless supports the Pay for Success funding included in the FY2020 budget by Governor Gina Raimondo.
-Passing this funding would bring an addition $2.7 million dollars in federal monies to support the project.
+The Rhode Island Coalition for the Homeless supports including Pay for Success funding in the FY2021 state budget.
+Passing this funding would bring in close to 2 million dollars in federal monies to support the project.

 If this funding is preserved, this would be the first implemented social impact bond in Rhode Island's history.
 So what does it look like?